-Using Fleece For Bedding in Your Guinea Pig Cage
+Should You Use Fleece for Bedding in Your Guinea Pig Cage?

 Many guinea pig owners are beginning to discover the use of fleece in their cages rather than bedding.
 It sounds a little ridiculous right?
 Not as much as one may think.
 Fleece is a unique material, as when it is washed and dried several times, liquid can actually pass straight through the fabric rather than be absorbed into the fleece itself.
 This leaves the surface of the fleece dry and comfortable for several days, depending on how many piggies may be living together.

 Benefits of Fleece Bedding for Guinea Pigs

 There are many benefits that come from using fleece rather than bedding.
 Here is a list of some:

 - Hello?!
 It saves money!
 Instead of buying bag after bag of wood shavings, buy a couple separate yards of fleece, and they can be washed and reused as much as desired.

 - Fleece is more eco-friendly.
 Reusing fleece and towels means less waste overall, especially if you hang-dry it in warmer seasons.

 - There are tons of different colors and patterns to choose from, and piggies enjoy the color it adds to their home, some even "popcorning" when their fleece is changed to a new design.